 As the engine owner, you should also be aware that PACCAR may deny you warranty coverage if your engine or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.
 If you have any questions regarding your warranty rights and responsibilities, you should contact Kenworth Truck Company 1-425-828-5000, Peterbilt Motor Company at 1-940-591-4220, or the California Air Resources Board at:

-California Air Resources Board, 4001 Iowa Avenue, Riverside, CA 92507 employees of owner as a result of a warrantable condition.
+California Air Resources Board, 4001 Iowa Avenue, Riverside, CA 92507

 A warranted part which is scheduled for replacement as required maintenance is warranted up to the first scheduled replacement point.